2020 High Performance Swim Camp Series

 - DRYLAND FOR SWIMMING: Dryland training is designed to build strength, increase flexibility and to become a more well-rounded and agile athlete.
 Swimmers will learn age appropriate, simple body weight exercises that will strengthen their core and major muscle groups to complement the training done in the pool.

 - MAINTAINING TECHNIQUE THROUGH FATIGUE: When your swimmer gets tired, it’s the easy choice to revert to sloppy technique in order to make the interval and finish the set.
 Choosing to focus on technique through fatigue is the difficult decision, but more beneficial in the long run.
-Your swimmer will learn from their clinicians how to handle fatigue in practice and races.
+Your swimmer will learn from Gary and Liam how to handle fatigue in practice and races.

 - RECOVERY: While training is important for swimming faster and gaining strength, recovery is just as important to make sure that you can keep training at a high level.
 While you can buy fancy products to help you recover, some of the most important things like getting enough sleep, staying hydrated, and stretching before and after practice are free!

 DAY 2 (SUNDAY): DEVELOPING POWER AND DYNAMIC WARM UP

 Developing power is one way for your swimmer to continue to get better in the water!
 While strength training helps swimmers get stronger, working on power exercises in the water helps to strengthen swimming specific movements.
 Developing power will help your swimmer be more efficient and stronger in the water!

 - IMPROVING POWER IN STROKE TECHNIQUE: Swimmers are taught to decrease their resistance in the water for a faster stroke, but ADDING resistance causes swimmers to alter their technique and highlight any deficiencies.
 Removing that resistance then allows swimmers to feel those differences in technique and build power in their stroke technique.